“There can be so much to cover in a practice session that it can seem overwhelming.”

 We all know how demotivating it can feel to have much to do yet not know where to begin.

-By setting small, specific goals, though, we can ignite our motivation to practice and be productive day after day.
+By setting small, specific goals, though, we can ignite our motivation, practice efficiently, and be productive day after day.

 3: Pinpoint Three Easy Tasks (15 mins)

 Each task should require 5 minutes or less to master.
 For one task, you might go over a technically simple passage and refine your tone.
 For another, you might iron out your timing in the final measures of a piece.

 The tasks could be from the same composition or from unrelated material.
 No matter, work deliberately through each one, staying focused throughout the 15-minute session; then, pause for a one-minute break.

 2: Choose Two Easy-to-Moderate Tasks (20 mins)

 1: Tackle One Moderate-to-Difficult Task (15-20 mins)

-After a 5-minute break, take on a sixth task that you’ll need 15-20 minutes to finish.
+After your break, take on a sixth task that you’ll need 15-20 minutes to finish.

 Set Fresh Practice Goals